 - explosives stored by a person who is registered as a firearms dealer under section 33 of the Firearms Act 1968

-If you want to store the explosives listed above, you should use form ER2 available from the Health and Safety Executive
+If you want to store the explosives listed above, you should use form ER2.
+Please email firstname.lastname@example.org for further details.

-- Where stores are identified as needing to maintain separation distances, you should also include an Ordnance Survey site plan (or similar.)
-This should include the location of the store and distances to any neighbouring buildings.
-The plan should show any areas where you intend to process or manufacture explosives where a licence for those activities is not required under regulation 6 of ER2014.
+- If the store is subject to separation distances you will also need to provide an Ordnance SurveySiteplan (or similar) map showing the location of the store and distances to any neighbouring buildings.
+The plan should also show any areas where you intend to process or manufacture explosives where a licence for those activities is not required under regulation 6 of Explosives Regulations 2014.
 The scale will depend on the separation distance.
 For a distance of up to 200 metres, a 1:1250 would normally be required while greater distance would require a 1:2500 or even a SuperPlan.
 Where this plan clearly identifies the location of the site in relation to its surroundings it can be substituted for the plan referred to in 6 above.

 - If you intend to store, process or manufacture explosives within a building that is also used for other purposes you should include a floor plan showing the places within the building where you intend storing, processing or manufacturing the explosives.